h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 In the past few days, the market has crashed hard on basically everything, including Bitcoin.
 Financial losses naturally come with negative emotions and various theories of justification.
 Is cronavirus really the culprit?
 Is it the oil war?
 Or are they just excuses for something more fundamental?
 Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us frankly do not pocess.
 Surprisingly, I wasn't that much affected emotionally by the price this time like the roller coaster feeling I got from 2017 to 2018.
 Perhaps it has to do with the fact that my growing appreciation to the crypto space (primarily Bitcoin) over the years makes it much more than just a financial investment.
-As a technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a bit more about other disciplines such as *politics*, *economics*, *finance*, *philosophy* and *game theories*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
+As a technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a bit more about other disciplines such as *politics*, *economics*, *finance* and *philosophy*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
 In this post, I will try to explain why.

 ### Fascinating Technologies